Variations for Some Painlev\'e Equations: Complete integrability for the Hamiltonian

-\section{\rm Complete integrability for the Hamiltonian $\mathbb{H}$}
+\section{Complete integrability for the Hamiltonian $\boldsymbol{\mathbb{H}}$}

 $x''=R(x',x,t)$ is again some Painlev\'e equation with fixed parameters.
 There is a Hamiltonian function $H(y,x,t)$ related to the given Painlev\'e equation.
-There are various possibilities for $H$ but we assume that it is a rational in the variables $y,x,t$ and moreover is polynomial of degree 2 in the variable $y$.
+There are various possibilities for $H$ but we assume that it is a rational in the variables $y$, $x$, $t$ and moreover is polynomial of degree~2 in the variable~$y$.
 The usual equations are:

-Since $H$ is a polynomial of degree two in $y$, the first equation can be used to write $y(t)$ as a rational expression in $x'(t)$, $x(t)$ and $t$.
-Substitution of this expression for $y(t)$ in the second equation will produce an explicit second order equation for $x(t)$ and this is the given one $x''=R(x',x,t)$.\\
+Since $H$ is a polynomial of degree two in $y$, the first equation can be used to write $y(t)$ as a~rational expression in $x'(t)$, $x(t)$ and $t$.
+Substitution of this expression for $y(t)$ in the second equation will produce an explicit second-order equation for $x(t)$ and this is the given one $x''=R(x',x,t)$.

 Now $H$ depends on the time $t$.
-One wants to apply the Morales--Ramis theorem concerning complete integrability.
-This leads to a choice of a new Hamiltonian $\mathbb{H}(y,x,z,e)=H(y,x,z)+e$ which depends on two pairs of variables $y,x$ and $z,e$.
-The new equations are:
+One wants to apply the Morales-Ramis theorem concerning complete integrability.
+This leads to a choice of a new Hamiltonian $\mathbb{H}(y,x,z,e)=H(y,x,z)+e$ which depends on two pairs of variables $y$, $x$ and $z$, $e$.
+The new equations are